 Yu Wanru, also known as Ringo Yu, is a knitwear and accessories designer from Taichung, Taiwan.
 She graduated from London’s Central Saint Martins College of Art and Design in 2011, and currently embodies the dual role of designer and maker.
 Ringo is the founder of YU Square, a Taiwan-based independent design brand that specializes in making a variety of knitted apparel, from socks to hats.
-Her creations can be characterized as vibrant and colorful.
-Her garments typically utilizes repetitive patterns to add a playful touch to any wardrobe.
+Her creations can be characterized as vibrant and colorful, utilizing bold patterns to add a playful touch to any wardrobe.

 Ringo Yu，中文名余宛儒，是位台中的針織品設計師。2011從中央聖馬丁畢業後，Ringo秉承Designer Maker即設計兼生產者概念，开始以个人品牌YU Square之名設計並製作針織作品。不管是帽子也好，襪子也罷，她作品裡大量重複的圖形、拼貼和歡快跳躍的豐富色彩讓人心生愉悅，也給著裝搭配帶來更活潑的元素。

 After graduation and around the time of the European financial crisis, Ringo began working in the luxury brand industry.
-Her job left her stressed out and uninspired, but that period of dissatisfaction at her job culminated in the birth of her personal brand, YU Square.
+Her job left her stressed and uninspired, but that period of dissatisfaction had one plus: it culminated in the birth of her own brand, YU Square.
 Initially, she only sewed after work as a method of stress relief.
-But after showing some of her designs online, her creations were widely praised and the orders began pouring in.
-Ringo decided to quit her job in order to focus on her own brand and create more diverse products.
+But after showing some of her designs online, she found praise from netizens and the orders began pouring in.
+Ringo decided to quit her job in order to focus on her own brand and diversify her product line.
 She moved back to Taiwan a year later and started mass producing socks as well as two smaller collections.
-All the remaining products continues to be handmade by herself.
+All the remaining products continue to be handmade by herself.

 Field Trip was the first collection that was released through the YU Square line.
 “At the time, I was a design assistant in a stressful, fast-paced industry.
 So I started knitting in my free time as a way to find myself.
-It was like a personal field trip for me to escape the unhappiness of my daily routine,” she says.
+It was like a personal field trip for me to escape the unhappiness of my daily routine,” she explains of the collection name.

 以生活、旅行、建築為靈感，以色彩、愉悅、溫度為關鍵詞， 從《Field Trip》开始，到新進發佈的Ronda，YU Square已經擁有四個設計系列。關於它們，Ringo是這麼和我们说的: